PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ## 1.1 Download LandIQ

-Each year DWR publishes a statewide LandIQ shapefile on the [CNRA Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) portal (use the **GIS Shapefile** ZIP).
-The newest year is usually **provisional**; the previous year's provisional is typically replaced by a **final** on the same cycle.

-Sec.
-1.2 builds one parcel map by overlaying **all** of those annual shapefiles, so `$LANDIQ_RAW` needs the full series, not just the inventory year pair.
-For this training run you do not download history from the portal: pull last year's stack from the lab S3 cache (2016-2022 finals plus **2023 provisional**), then update the year pair the way an operational inventory would -- replace 2023 provisional with the new final, and add **2024** provisional.
+Get the statewide shapefiles from the [CNRA Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) portal (**GIS Shapefile** ZIP). `$LANDIQ_RAW` needs the full series (2016 on), not just the inventory pair.
+For this training run, pull last year's stack from the S3 bucket, then update the pair from the portal.

 From the same portal, also download two PDFs:

 - **Land Use Legend** -- crop `CLASS` / `SUBCLASS` codes (used in Sec.
 1.3).
-- **Metadata** -- in-depth description of the dataset itself, including what each column in the shapefile attribute table means (`UniqueID`, `CLASS`, `ADOY`, acreage, and the rest).
+- **Metadata** -- in-depth description of the dataset itself, including what each column in the shapefile attribute table means (`UniqueID`, `CLASS`, `ADOY`, etc).

 ```bash
 aws s3 --profile magic sync s3://carb/data/landiq_shapefiles/2016-2023/ "$LANDIQ_RAW/"